-The IC Dedicated Software comprises IC Dedicated Test Software for test purposes and IC Dedicated Support Software.
-The IC Dedicated Support Software consists of Boot-ROM Software controlling the boot process of the hardware platform and Firmware Operating System which can be called by the Security IC Embedded Software.
-The Firmware Operating System provides an interface for programming of the internal EEPROM memory, which is mandatory for use by the Security IC Embedded Software when programming the EEPROM memory.
+The IC Dedicated Software for NXP Secure Smart Card Controller P6021P VB comprises IC Dedicated Test Software for test purposes and IC Dedicated Support Software.
+The IC Dedicated Support Software consists of Boot-ROM Software which controls the boot process of the hardware platform and Plain Firmware Operating System (FOS-Plain) which can be called by the Security IC Embedded Software.
+The FOS-Plain provides an interface for programming of the internal EEPROM memory, which is mandatory for use by the Security IC Embedded Software when programming the EEPROM memory.
+Also, the FOS-Plain provides an interface for the Post Delivery Configuration functionality.

-The documentation includes a Data Sheet, a description of the Instruction Set, a Guidance Document and a document describing the delivery of the product.
-This documentation comprises a description of the architecture, the secure configuration and usage of the IC hardware platform and the IC Dedicated Firmware by the Security IC Embedded Software.
+The documentation includes a Product Data Sheet, an Instruction Set, a Guidance and Operation Manual, one Wafer and delivery specification and a Firmware Interface Specification Product data sheet addendum.
+This documentation comprises a description of the architecture, the secure configuration and usage of the IC hardware platform and the IC Dedicated Software by the Security IC Embedded Software.

-The security functionality of the TOE is designed to act as an integral part of a complete security system in order to strengthen the design as a whole.
-Several security mechanisms are completely implemented in and controlled by the TOE.
+The security functionality of the P6021P VB is designed to act as an integral part of a complete security system in order to strengthen the design as a whole.
+Several security mechanisms are completely implemented in and controlled by the P6021P VB.
 Other security mechanisms allow for configuration or even require handling of exceptions by the Security IC Embedded Software.
-The different CPU modes and the Memory Management Unit support the implementation of multi-application projects using the NXP Secure Smart Card Controller P60x080/052/040P.
+The different CPU modes and the Memory Management Unit support the implementation of multi-application projects using the P6021P VB.

-A Security IC must provide high security in particular when being used in the banking and finance market, in electronic commerce or in governmental applications because the TOE is intended to be used in a potential insecure environment.
-Hence the TOE shall maintain
+A Security IC must provide high security in particular when being used in the banking and finance market, in electronic commerce or in governmental applications because the P6021P VB is intended to be used in a potential insecure environment.
+Hence the P6021P VB shall maintain

-- · the integrity and the confidentiality of code and data stored in its memories and - the different CPU modes with the related capabilities for configuration and memory access and - the integrity, the correct operation and the confidentiality of security functionality provided by the TOE.
+- the integrity and the confidentiality of code and data stored in its memories, - the different CPU modes with the related capabilities for configuration and memory access and - the integrity, the correct operation and the confidentiality of security functionality provided by the P6021P VB.

-This is ensured by the construction of the TOE and its security functionality.
+This is ensured by the construction of the P6021P VB and its security functionality.

-NXP Secure Smart Card Controller P60x080/052/040PVC basically provides a hardware platform for an implementation of a smart card application with
+NXP Secure Smart Card Controller P6021P VB basically provides a hardware platform for an implementation of a smart card application with

-- functionality to calculate the Data Encryption Standard (Triple-DES) with up to three keys,

-- functionality to calculate the Advanced Encryption Standard (AES) with different key lengths,

-- support for large integer arithmetic operations like multiplication, addition and logical operations, which are suitable for public key cryptography and elliptic curve cryptography,

-- · a True Random Number Generator,

-- · memory management control,

-- cyclic redundancy check (CRC) calculation,

-- ISO/IEC 7816 contact interface with UART,

-- ISO/IEC 14443 A contactless interface.
+- functionality to calculate the Data Encryption Standard (Triple-DES) with up to three keys, - functionality to calculate the Advanced Encryption Standard (AES) with different key lengths, - support for large integer arithmetic operations like multiplication, addition and logical operations, which are suitable for public key cryptography (e.g. RSA or ECC), - · a True Random Number Generator, - · memory management control, - cyclic redundancy check (CRC) calculation, - ISO/IEC 7816 contact interface with UART, and - ISO/IEC 14443 A contactless interface supporting.